Samsung/tizen-docs/docs/application/design/introduction/styles/iconography.md

 |:---:|:---:|
 | *Do* | *Don't* |

-Cicle container can not distorted or replaced to different shapes.
+Circle container can not distorted or replaced to different shapes.

 | <img src="media/082315_icon_do_dont-50.png" alt="#" width="200px" /> | <img src="media/082315_icon_do_dont-49.png" alt="#" width="200px" /> |
 |:---:|:---:|